lucyefranco/TPDB-Frontend/README.md

 ### Special Thanks
 I would like our instructors at General Assembly for their guidance along the way.
 This includes Brock Whitbread-Cole, James Sinkler, Seanny Phoenix, Jacob Kleiman, Uyen Lam, Michael Petty, among others.
-Additionally, I couldn't have done it without the "Party Bus" - (in no particular order) Jane Cho, Casey Jenkins, Lauren Nguyen, Jamie Cabrigas, Brock Molmen, Ashley Nguyen, and Kelsey Whallon.
+Additionally, I couldn't have done it without the "Party Bus" within our cohort - (in no particular order) Jane Cho, Casey Jenkins, Lauren Nguyen, Jamie Cabrigas, Brock Molmen, Ashley Nguyen, and Kelsey Whallon.

+Of course, a big thank you to Podcast: The Ride for the inspiration and idea for this project.

  And lastly, thank you to all the theme parks and their creators for making such wonderful experiences.